 Isotonic exercises, just mean that you are keeping a load on a muscle while it’s moving through a range of motion.
 Loaded isotonic exercises can begin when performing these exercises create pain of 3/10 or less.
 The more knee bending the more stress on the patella tendon, so work within your range of motion.
 When beginning this stage you will likely limit the knee bending to between 10 – 60 degrees of knee bending, proceed with caution here!

 In this stage exercises should be performed for 15 repetitions max, meaning that you are at failure come 15 repetitions, for 3 to 4 sets.
 Every second day you can progress the load until you are at a 6 repetition max.
 This progression is based on a clinical trial by Kongsgaard et al.

 Oftentimes, when pain is present individuals will compensate by biasing their opposite side.
 Single leg exercises are great to isolate each side independently.
 I also like the balance challenge single-leg exercises provide.
 Good strength is defined by performing 4 sets of 8 repetitions of a single-leg press with around 150% body weight for jumping athletes.
 This means that if you are 150 pounds, you should be able to single-leg press 225 pounds for 8 repetitions for 4 sets!
 That is a lot of weight!

 This is the last phase of jumper’s knee exercises prior to returning to their desired sport!
 The power needed for jumping, landing, cutting, and pivoting requires the patellar tendon to repetitively store and release energy.
 Think of the tendons as springs, to help store and release energy.
 Introducing energy storage loads are critical to increasing load tolerance of the tendon.

-Energy-storage exercises are a bit more provocative, based on a 72 hour collagen response to high tendon loading.
-Which is why in this phase the exercises are recommended to be performed every third day.
+Energy-storage exercises are a bit more provocative, based on a 72-hour collagen response to high tendon loading.
+This is why in this phase the exercises are recommended to be performed every third day.